Graduate Degree Requirements

 After Advancement to Candidacy, the student is eligible for a Fee Offset Grant, for which the student must apply to the Graduate Division.
 Rules regarding this may be obtained from the Graduate Division or the Student Affairs Officer.

 The Chair will act as adviser for first year graduate students.
 After the first year students will be assigned a faculty member to act as an adviser.
 This adviser is typically the primary research supervisor of the graduate student.
 Students and advisers will meet at least once per year until the Qualifying Examination has been passed.
-Once a thesis topic has been found, a Thesis Committee with 4 members (including one outside the Dept.) is formed by the student.
-This is typically the same as the Qualifying Examination committee.
+Once a thesis topic has been found, a Thesis Committee with at least 3 members.
+This is typically the same as the Qualifying Examination committee, though the chair of the Thesis Committee and chair of the Qualifying Exam Committee cannot be the same person.

 Yasasha Ridel, the Department of Astronomy’s Graduate Adviser, is available to answer your questions about the Astronomy graduate program and other department matters.